E84081210/AreaDetecion_CounterAndTracker/README.md

     - [This example is for...](#this-example-is-for)

 - [Prerequisite](#prerequisite)

 - [Usage]

+- [Usage]

 - [License](#license)

+### Background
+" AreaDetecion_CounterAndTracker " was originally inspired by [jkjung-avt/tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos), what I do is adding more features on it.

+After browsing around GitHub, I can't find an futher application based on him, or just too obscure for an internship like me, so I decided to write down my own one.

+The primary features are Tracker, Areadetecion and Counter.
+Let's dive into it if you are interested.
+1. Tracker: there are lots of built-in package in OpenCV, leading to high-end device demanding eventually.
+I adopt the simplest algorithm to rasie the accuracy, which allows device such as Jetson NANO with yolov3-tiny to operate it smoothly.
+By the way, since we don't have precise tracker, it's will be embarrassed if we label it with ID, so I decided to hide it.
+2. AreaDetection: in order to reduce the burden on device, if a person enter ignored area, it will not display bounding boxes or go through the claculation of tracker.
+On top of that, ignored area makes windows keep neat.
+3. Counter: comparing with the previous frame, we can easily tell whether "enter" or "entrance".

+I still have tons of things to learn, considering code style and fundamental knowledge.
+It's would be nice if you share with me what or how to improve my work, so feel free to leave the comment or send a text to me, have a nice one ! --AntonyChiu

 ### Background
 " AreaDetecion_CounterAndTracker " was originally inspired by [jkjung-avt/tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos), what I do is adding more features on it.